-The estimated liabilities are approximately \$10,800,000 and \$3,700,000, respectively.
-We evaluated the key factors and assumptions used to develop the balance of the net pension liability in determining that it is reasonable in relation to the financial statements taken as a whole.
+The estimated liabilities are approximately \$9,235,000 and \$3,174,000, respectively.
+We evaluated the key factors and assumptions used to develop the balance of the net pension liability and net OPEB liability in determining that they are reasonable in relation to the financial statements taken as a whole.